Search

 Advantages of Deep Learning vs. Traditional Image Processing

-In comparison to the conventional computer vision approach in early image processing around two decades ago, deep learning requires only the knowledge of engineering of a machine learning tool.
+In comparison to the conventional computer vision approach in early image processing around two decades ago, deep learning requires only the knowledge of the engineering of a machine learning tool.
 It doesn’t need expertise in particular machine vision areas to create handcrafted features.

 The process of creating such labeled data to train AI models needs tedious human work — for instance, to annotate regular traffic situations in autonomous driving.
 However, nowadays, we have large datasets with millions of high-resolution labeled data of thousands of categories such as ImageNet, LabelMe, Google OID, or MS COCO.